per1234/esparto/README.md

 L2 T=119090 H=42240 Q=0 AQL=0 INFO: LOCAL IP=192.168.1.52
 L2 T=119098 H=42264 Q=0 AQL=0 INFO: CHANNEL=6
 ```
-{devicename}/cmd/reboot	does exactly what it says on the tin
+`{devicename}/cmd/reboot`	does exactly what it says on the tin

 It is also able to read / set any digital pin using the following syntax:

-{devicename}/pin/n/get	reads pin n e.g. esparto666/pin/12/get
+`{devicename}/pin/*n*/get`	reads pin *n* e.g. esparto666/pin/12/get

-{devicename}/pin/n/set	payload = “0” or “1”
+`{devicename}/pin/n/set`	payload = “0” or “1”

 Both of the above reply by publishing <devicename>/pinstate/n (where n is the pin number, e.g. esparto666/pinstate/12) with a payload of “0” or “1”

-NB both of the above a fairly basic – they simply check for “cmd” or “pin” in the string, thus you cannot use a topic that includes either of those two strings anywhere in them.
+**N.B.** both of the above a fairly basic – they simply check for “cmd” or “pin” in the string, thus you cannot use a topic that includes either of those two strings anywhere in them.
 It’s version 0.1 – things will improve, till then just be aware.

 # APPENDIX 1 Full interface
 ```